 The Communist Police State

-The Eastern European Communist states were set up by the victorious Soviet forces after World War II and modeled on the Stalin’s totalitarian Soviet Union of the time, including its organs of internal repression.
+The Eastern European Communist states were set up by the victorious Soviet forces after World War II and modeled on Stalin’s totalitarian Soviet Union of the time, including its organs of internal repression.
 Much-feared political police forces cracked down on every form of dissent with harassment, arrests, and often show trials doling out harsh punishments for the accused.
 After Stalin’s death in 1953, the level of state control was relaxed both in the Soviet Union and Eastern Europe, but the powerful state security organs still kept tabs on dissenters.
 Until 1989, more lenient and more repressive periods came and went.

 Public and Private Dissent